 We want good news, even if it’s false news.
 Spin doctors have been around a long time.

 Grounded in reality

-There is, however, an invite to be grounded in reality.
+There is, however, an invitation to be grounded in reality.

-To be grounded in reality is to be firmly in connection with life, both the good and the bad.
-It’s not avoiding the tough work of day to day life in favor of chasing a wisp of a lie.
+To be grounded in reality is to be firmly connected with life, both the good and the bad.
+It’s not avoiding the tough work of day-to-day life in favor of chasing a wisp of a lie.

-Its getting advice, being ok with failures, of giving grace to yourself and others.
-It’s being totally real and thoroughly honest.
+It’s getting advice, being ok with failures, of giving grace to yourself and others.
+It’s totally real and thoroughly honest.
+It’s vulnerable.